GST State Code List & Jurisdiction (2025)

 What is the difference between a GST state code and a GSTIN?

 The GST state code is a two-digit number assigned to each Indian state and union territory for GST identification.
-For example, "27" is the state code of Maharashtra, while "29" is Karnataka.
+For example, Maharashtra has the state code "27," while Karnataka is "29."

 On the other hand, GSTIN (Goods and Services Tax Identification Number) is a unique 15-digit number assigned to every registered taxpayer.
 The first two digits of the GSTIN represent the state code, followed by a PAN-based identifier.
 The GST state code list is essential for correctly determining the state of GST registration.